-Figure 7.1.1; LCS architecture alternative with PPR attached to GMLC
+Figure 7.1; LCS architecture alternative with PPR attached to GMLC

 The PPR is normally managed by the PLMN operator and there is trusted signaling between GMLC and PPR.
-When the request has to be delivered via an unsecured network, (e.g.i.e. the public IP-network) the PPR server needs to be authenticated and the traffic has to be secured.
+When the request has to be delivered via an unsecured network, (i.e. public IP-network) the PPR server needs to be authenticated and the traffic has to be secured.